ch-greams/keycloak-bench/README.md

 docker compose up --scale keycloak=8

 # It's possible to check current resources through `stats` command, where you will notice that only 2 where CPUs are at max usage:
-# 1 - Startup, which is somewhat of the characteristic for java-based applications.
-It doesn't take long and we can avoid being affected by it, by setting up `ready`/`health` endpoint and checking them before marking pod as `ready`
+# 1 - Startup, which is somewhat of the characteristic of java-based applications.
+It doesn't take long and we can avoid being affected by it, by setting up `ready`/`health` endpoints and checking them before marking the pod as `ready`
 # 2 - Batch logins or other creation of resources
-# Otherwise it will stay at minimum few percent
+# Otherwise it will stay at a minimum few percent
 docker stats

 # OUTPUT EXAMPLE: